 Tunneling requires conservation both of energy and also of momentum.
 Momentum is also quantized for small potential wells.
-That is, in each dimension of the box which defines the boundaries of the potential well, 35 mentum but not energy are quantized, i.e. closely the smaller the length of that dimension the more widely spaced the allowable values of that component of momentum will be.
-Thus, as reported in the Soloner et al. article cited below, resonant tunneling can occur between two very closely spaced thin sheets of lower 40 ing background controlled.
-That is, if a scattering cenpotential.
+That is, in each dimension of the box which defines the boundaries of the potential well, 40 the smaller the length of that dimension the more widely spaced the allowable values of that component of momentum will be.
+Thus, as reported in the Soloner et al. article cited below, resonant tunneling can occur between two very closely spaced thin sheets of lower 45 potential.
 Since the potential wells are very large in two dimensions, the momentum components in those two dimensions are not quantized.
-That is, when one dimension of a potential well is large, the momentum components in that direction are so closely spaced that a back- 45 ground lattice phonon will be available to supply the momentum difference.
-That is, the density of phonons found in the lattice follows Bose-Einstein statics, i.e. the number of phonons found in the lattice at energy E in a background lattice temperature T varies as 1 over (EXP 50 ((E/k T)-1)).
-This energy distribution of phonons also implys a distribution for the magnitude of momentum of the phonons, and, since the phonons can be treated as approximately isotropic in reasonable semiconductor materials, this same distribution also specifies the distri- 55 ling will not be increased comparably, since as noted bution of phonons having a desired value of some one particular component of momentum.
+That is, when one dimension of a potential well is large, the momentum components in that direction are so closely spaced that a back- 50 ground lattice phonon will be available to supply the momentum difference.
+That is, the density of phonons found in the latice follows Bose-Einstein statics, (ie. the number of phonons found in the lattice at energy E in a background lattice temperature T varies as 1 over (EXP 55 ((E/k T)-1)).
+This energy distribution of phonons also implys a distribution for the magnitude of momentum of the phonons, and, since the phonons can be treated as approximately isotropic in reasonable semiconductor materials, this same distribution also specifies the distri- 60 bution of phonons having a desired value of some one particular component of momentum.
 Thus, the quantization of momentum in a potential well can be considered as discrete or quasi-continuous only in relation to temperature.
-That is, for example, a 1000 angstrom wide 60 box will result in momentum quantization at one degree Kelvin, since the phonon population will be crowded into energetically low states, but at 300 K there would be a tremendous lattice background phonon population to bridge gaps between the allowable momentum val- 65 ues, and thus the separation between the allowable momentum values in this direction would not be meaningful, i.e. momentum in this direction would have to be treated as a quasi-continum value, i.e. any value of this momentum component which an incoming carrier had would still permit tunneling, since lattice phonons could adjust this momentum component to one of the allowable values.
+That is, for example, a 1000 angstrom wide 65 box will result in momentum quantization at one degree Kelvin, since the phonon population will be crowded into energetically low states, but at 300K there would be a tremendous lattice background phonon population to bridge gaps between the allowable momentum values, and thus the separation between the allowable momentum values in this direction would not be meaningful, i.e. momentum in this direction would have to be treated as a quasi-continum value, i.e. any value of this momentum component which an incoming carrier had would still permit tunneling, since lattice phonons could adjust this momentum component to one of the allowable values.
 If all three components of momentum are discretely quantized, then it follows that energy must be discretely quantized also.
 The quantization of energy levels is (to a rough approximation) merely dependent on the volume of the potential well, so that a thin flat potential well could have quantized energy states and sharply separate discrete allowable levels for one component of momentum, whereas the allowable values of the other two momentum components will be closely spaced, so that they impose no practical constraint on tunneling.
 That is, the resonant tunneling gain is enhanced in accordance with the number of parameters which must be met.
 In tunneling between two closely spaced cubic potential wells, all three components of momentum (and therefore energy) must match between the state which the carrier is leaving in the first well and the state which the carrier is entering in the second well.
 That is, if an incoming carrier does not satisfy all three momentum constraints, the chances of it finding a lattice phonon which has exactly the right components to satisfy the difference in each of the three momentum values is quite small.
 However, if only one component must be adjusted, the chances of accidentally doing this by interaction of the lattice phonon are much greater.